mkner/robo-time/docs/timing.rst

 .. py:mod:: py_mod

 | The most frequently used timing delay functions.
 Some are also available on the
-| various clock interfaces but these standalone versions are decoupled here
+| various clock interfaces, but these standalone versions are decoupled here
 | for more lightweight, streamlined inline requirements.
 For accurate and precise
 | timing only **delay(...)** and **delayMicros(...)** are recommended.
 The other
 | versions are for testing and comparative purposes only.